 But maybe balance isn’t something we can find.
 Perhaps, it’s not something we can capture or find.
 It’s not a constant state but a fleeting one.

-Much like riding a bike requires us to make constant small adjustments while moving forward—creating a fluctuating state of balance that assists us in moving steady along—the journey through our day is also a balancing act.
+Much like riding a bike requires us to make constant small adjustments while moving forward—creating a fluctuating state of balance that assists us in moving steadily along—the journey through our busy schedule is also a balancing act.
 It demands small constant adjustments as well.
 So rather than finding balance, like some far off, seemingly unreachable destination, we’re constantly creating it.
-It’s not about Balance it’s about balancing.
+It’s not about balance; it’s about balancing.
 It’s how we navigate the journey through all the busyness.
 We just don’t notice it.
 It’s there all along, a silent passenger that accompanies us as we go about our day.

 So here’s a radical suggestion.
 Rather than seeking balance, we should be seeking Rest.
 After all, even the 2014 top seated cyclist, Alberto Contador Velasco, needs to come to a stop once in a while—if only to pick up his newest trophy.